-- 1. Install the system fan.

-- 2. Install the battery.

-- 3. Install the base cover.

-- 4. Follow the procedure in after working inside your computer.
+- 1. Install the system fan. - 2.
+Install the battery (3-cell or 4-cell) based on the configuration. - 3.
+Install the base cover. - 4.
+Follow the procedure in after working inside your computer.

 Coin-cell battery

 Removing the coin-cell battery - UMA